-So you have been shopping for office space and finally ready to pursue one that fits your ideal size, budget, and location.
-Everything is negotiable, but now you may be wondering how to negotitate a commercial lease in a way that helps you capitalize on your strengths as a tenant to ensure you get the best deal possible.
-When preparing to negotiate a commerical lease there are a few things you must consider:
+So you have been looking for commercial space to rent and finally ready to pursue one that fits your ideal size, budget, and location.
+Everything is negotiable, but now you may be wondering what to negotiate a commercial lease in a way that helps you capitalize on your strengths as a tenant to ensure you get the best deal possible.
+When preparing to negotiate a commercial lease there are a few things you must consider:

 Get You and Your Business in a Position of Strength